NFEL/test-drawio-exporter-on-github/docs/Services/Aggregator/BackGroundTasks/DgraphRelated/inster_chains.md

 # Chain
 Inserting chains into database is done by two methods of Chain class.

+**save_chain**

-**save_chain** which convert the Chain object to a dictionary that can be inserted in database.
+converts the Chain object to a dictionary that can be inserted in database.
 ```python
     def save_chain(self):
         obj = {